 - SmartRide offers an insurance discount if you agree to let your vehicle be tracked.

-- Either a mobile app or installed tracking device gather the data on your driving habits.
+- Either a mobile app or installed tracking device gathers the data on your driving habits.

 - Your driving speed, mileage, hard braking, and volume of night driving are all factored in.